 7. Don’t Expect Regular Pats on the Back

-9. You Have Some Power to Choose Your Working Hours
+9. You May Be Able to Choose Your Working Hours

-A significant upside about being a cardiac sonographer is that you have the ability to choose where to apply, based on the shifts and days you prefer to work.
-If you’re raising a family and desire a more traditional 9-5 workday, consider applying to an outpatient clinic that provides more regular first-shift hours.
-If you function better at night, consider applying to work at a hospital.
-Chances are that hospitals need a cardiac ultrasound tech on staff at all times.
-If you decide to work on a part-time basis, some locations will probably expect you to come in during the weekends, at nights, or even on holidays.
-Keep this in mind when you’re considering the types of environment in which you’d like to work.
+A significant upside about this allied health career is basing your applications on the shifts and days you prefer to work.
+If you’re raising a family and desire a more traditional 9-5 workday, an outpatient clinic might provide more regular first-shift hours.
+If you function better during second or third shifts, hospitals need a cardiac ultrasound tech on staff at all times.
+Some locations may expect you to come in during the weekends, at nights, or even on holidays.

 Though 4-year degrees are possible, most of these health professionals complete 2-year medical programs.
 This quick and affordable certification pays off well, seeing as how experienced cardiac sonographers earned an average annual salary of nearly $57,000 in 2018.

 In cardiac sonography training programs, students receive classroom instruction in medical terminology, anatomy, physiology, and physics).
 Since developing psychomotor skills is crucial to this field, students will also be given instruction on using equipment properly (meaning that they’ll be able to produce the clearest and most comprehensive images of the heart).

 11. Cardiac Sonographers Have a Great Job Outlook